Johne's disease is category 1 restricted matter.

 There is no treatment for JD, and animals showing clinical signs inevitably die.
-A vaccine is available to aid protection against ovine Johne's disease (OJD) in sheep and goats, and bovine Johnes disease in cattle.
+A vaccine is available to aid protection against OJD in sheep and goats, and BJD in cattle.

 Responsibility for JD in Queensland shifted in 2016 from a government program of regulatory prevention and control to property-based industry management by producers.
 This provides flexibility for individuals to responsibly manage JD risks according to the needs of themselves and their market chain.
-The national industry bodies for beef, dairy, sheep, goat and alpaca have tools and frameworks in place to assist producers to assess and manage JD risks, accessed through Animal Health Australia.
+The national industry bodies for beef, dairy, sheep, goats and alpaca have tools and frameworks in place to help producers assess and manage JD risks.
+These are available through Animal Health Australia.

 - Guidelines for meeting biosecurity obligations for Johne's disease (PDF, 128KB)

 - National health statements/declarations for each livestock species

 - Animal Health Australia - Johne's disease in various species